FreddyVRetro/ISA-PicoMEM/README.md

 - **CMS/Game Blaster and Tandy** sound chip emulation.<br />
 - **NEW : The extremely rare Mindscape Music Board** sound card is now emulated.
 (Dual AY-3-8910)<br />
 - **NEW : Covox (8Bit DAC on parallel port)** sound device emulated.
 (LPT1/LPT2)<br />
+- **NEW : Sound Blaster**  Done via a DMA emulation (Memory copy via an interrupt), the compatibility is low<br />

 ## Future Functionality

 - There is already a mechanism implemented, so that the Pi Pico can send command to the PC, we can have the Pi Pico taking "Virtually" the control of the PC.
   > This can be used to perform ROM/RAM dump, Disk/Floppy DUMP/Write, display/kb redirection....
+(RAM/ROM DUMP is done)
 - More USB Host to be added  (Keyboard, MIDI...)
 - Bluetooth support for device like Gamepad may be added.
 - Use of the Qwiic connector for more information display (OLED), maybe RTC and other.